Tuesday, November 14, 2017

 57. Save Me

-Though Brian May's riff writing skills were always top notch and he more customarily stuck with guitar heavy compositions, he'd from time to time pen some piano ballads that were as strong as any of Freddie's.
-The Game's "Save Me" still has bulky guitars as it should, but it's a part-mellow counterpoint to the album's opener and similarly paced "Play the Game".
+Though Brian May's riff writing skills were always top notch and he more customarily stuck with guitar heavy compositions, he would also pen some piano ballads from time to time that were as strong as any of Freddie's.
+The Game's "Save Me" still has bulky guitars as it should, but it is a part-mellow counterpoint to the album's opener and similarly paced "Play the Game".
 For the lyrics, May supposedly channeled a friend of his breakup with his wife into a heartfelt plea of not being alone.

 56. Fight from the Inside

 Roger Taylor worked a lot on his own during the News of the World sessions, "Fight from the Inside" being his second composition on the album to be almost entirely performed by him.
-Usually I find Taylor's songs plenty descent, but by default they end up being the "weaker" moments on the best Queen albums more often than not.
-"Fight" though is a highlight, with an equally sturdy and funky riff flavoring it up.
+I usually find Taylor's songs descent enough yet lacking behind the work of his bandmates, at least by comparison.
+This one is a highlight though, with an equally sturdy and funky riff flavoring it up.

 55. Teo Torriatte (Let Us Cling Together)